Koziev/Spellchecker/README.md

 # Spellchecker

-Rule- and dictionary-based spellchecker with emphasize on precision over recall
+This is a rule- and dictionary-based spellchecker for Russian-language texts with emphasize on precision over recall.

+*More detailed description is coming soon*